FrancisCrickInstitute/CALM/Ilastik/readme.md

 ## Using Ilastik on Nemo OnDemand (HPC)
+HPC Helpfully supports a pre-installed version of Ilastik on nemo, that you can use on Nemo Compute or OnDemand.

+### To use Ilastik on OnDemand:

 1.)
 Spin up a GPU version of OnDemand Desktop.
 Please be considerate when choosing resources, and don't choose more than you need, but do choose enough to accomplish your task in a timely manner.

 2.)
 At the OnDemand desktop, right click anywhere on the screen to bring up a menu, and then launch "xterm"